 Type assertions in Go help access the underlying type of an interface and remove ambiguity from an interface variable.
 In this post, we will get a closer look at type assertions.

-What are type-assertions in GoLang?
+What are type-assertions in Golang?

 Type assertions reveal the concrete value inside the interface variable.
 Below is an example showing the assertion.